JunweiGong/negMIX/README.md

 ## Environment Requirement

-The experiments were conducted on a single Tesla A40 GPU with 48GB memory.
+The experiments were conducted on a hardware platform equipped with a NVIDIA RTX 4060Ti GPU and an Intel(R) Core(TM) i7-13700F CPU.
 The required packages are as follows:

 • python == 3.9.18